

 Paramedic degree placements are designed to give you valuable exposure and experience in a variety of emergency and non-emergency medical settings.
 Students work as a 'third' with their crew.

-Year 1 - pre-placement compliance checklist (SA based students)
+Paramedicine - pre-placement compliance checklist (all years - SA based students)

 Graduate Diploma in ICP – pre-placement compliance checklist